vmware-archive/pop/doc/source/topics/pop.rst

 The unique design allows for all of the code components to be easily replaced so long as the exposed interfaces remain the same.

-When everythning is a plugin from the begining it becomes easy to replace individual components and compartments of an application.
+When everything is a plugin from the beginning it becomes easy to replace individual components and compartments of an application.
 When the application gets split up cleanly into plugin subsystems then entire plugin subsystems can be replaced or updated wholesale.
 When needed, instead of being stuck with code not intended to scale to the